Mapotempo/mapotempo-qgis-plugin/doc/code_usage.md

            },
     }
 ```
 Then for each method in apis folder, authentification settings and content-type for PUT PATCH POST method have to be specified.
-for authentification settings, replace:
+For authentification settings, replace:
 ```python
 auth_settings = []
 ```